neuecc/ZeroFormatter/README.md

 ZeroFormatter spec has three stages.

-* Stage1: All format are eager-evaluation, does not Extension Format.
+* Stage1: All formats are eager-evaluation, does not support Extension Format.
-* Stage2: FixedSizeList, VariableSizeList, Class support lazy-evaluation, does not support Extension Format.
+* Stage2: FixedSizeList, VariableSizeList and Object supports lazy-evaluation, does not support Extension Format.
 * StageEx: Supports C# Extension Format(LazyDictionary/LazyMultiDictionary).

 Author Info